October 19, 2019

 OPEN SECRET (1948)

 There is a strong film noir atmosphere established in this film even before the opening credits roll.
 The cryptic dialogue among a masquerading band of patriotic poker players is both intriguing and confusing.
 Some great camera work by George Robinson in this opening scene.
 Among them is second-tier actor, King Donovan, in his first movie role.
 The viewer is probably hooked at this point.
 This is another film of the era about antisemitism coming after World War II and it has its place.
 Distributed by Eagle-Lion Films for Marathon Pictures, the entire cast accounts for themselves quite well.
 Inevitably compared to other major studios' expensively produced antisemitic films, this portrays hate from within a low-income, less-educated crowd.
-There is not much to fault during its sixty-seven minutes with John Ireland about to break out in a signature role for Red River the same year.
+There is not much to fault during its sixty-seven minutes with John Ireland about to hit Hollywood star status for his role in Red River the same year.

 Ireland infiltrates the bigotry boys club led by the sometimes lovable, but not here, Arthur O'Connell.
 Ireland's identity is soon discovered and a closing fistfight in near-total darkness.
 With the film’s budget on the producer’s mind, that darkness may have hidden the need for any re-shooting.
 The ending has a confident Leonard walking the urban neighborhood at night knowing they are safer than when the film began.